Juan-VC-gh/Hackintosh-macOS-Mojave-on-Dell-G7-7588/README.md

 Set up the ComboJack fix from the [ComboJack](https://github.com/Andrw0830/ComboJack) repo or there will be a static noise with/without headphones plugged and will lead to high CPU frequency all time.
 The VerbStub.kext is already in the POST INSTALL/Clover/Others folder, just copy all kexts to the Other folder as stated in step **6**.
 Reboot after installing it.

-7) **iMessage and FaceTime**
+**7) iMessage and FaceTime**

 To get both working we need to fake the Serial Number, Board Nuber, BIOS Version... for that follow this easy [guide](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/).
 Try using Clover Configurator which will generate some serials and stuff to simplify things.
 Choose MacBookPro15,2 on the mac list for energy purposes.

+**8) Sleep**

-8) Sleepimage is saved by default to RAM and disk, the system will first sleep and later hibernate (hibernatemode 3).
+Sleepimage is saved by default to RAM and disk, the system will first sleep and later hibernate (hibernatemode 3).
 To avoid hibernation and improve sleep by saving sleepimage only to RAM enter the following command in terminal:

 	sudo pmset -a hibernatemode 0